actoron/jadex/docs/tutorials/ac/09 Application Integration.md

 You may have noticed in the previous exercise, that the *args* parameter of the *main(...)* method is passed to the *createPlatform(...)* method.
 Therefore we can adapt the eclipse launch configuration to supply arguments to the Jadex platform.
 In the following we want to stop the JCC from opening.

-- Open the run configuration created in the previous exercise (e.g. right-click in editor and choose Â *Run As -&gt; Run Configurations...*).
+- Open the run configuration created in the previous exercise (e.g. right-click in editor and choose  *Run As -&gt; Run Configurations...*).
 - Change to the *Arguments* tab and add the line '-gui false'.

 ![09 Application Integration@arguments.png](09Application%20Integration-arguments.png)
-*Â Changing launch arguments in eclipse*
+* Changing launch arguments in eclipse*

 - Run the application and check, that the JCC does not appear.